isolomon97/phonebook/README.md

 *softly deleted* `KVPair`s in the table.
 It is **supremely important** to understand the following things about this constant:

- * Any memory address that holds this constant is an *available* position for insertion of a new key.
-Therefore, for purposes of **insertion**, if the hash table in question soft-deletes, you can treat a tombstone-containing cell as an empty cell.
+ * Normally, any memory address that holds this constant is an *available* position for insertion of a new key.
+Therefore, for purposes of **insertion**, if the hash table in question soft-deletes, you can treat a tombstone-containing cell as an empty cell. **However**, to make things considerably easier, we will *not* insert into cells containing a `TOMBSTONE`.
  * Any memory address that holds this constant is **not** a `null` cell!
 So, the collision chains that "went over" this memory address before the soft deletions still continue to "go over it"!
 We **do not break** collision